Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Stealing Stand-Alone ML Models

 \subsection{Lessons Learned}

-Model extraction attacks on the stand-alone models were successful, and the active learning strategies work better than random sample selection.
+Model extraction attacks on the stand-alone models were successful, and the active learning strategies worked better than the random sample selection.
 Across all targets, we see that the entropy strategy performs similarly and sometimes better than more complex strategies (Table~\ref{tab:models_results}).
 This implies that the strategies do not need to be complicated or time-consuming.

-The sampling strategies work well in terms of the query budget used, and good surrogates both in terms of agreement and accuracy can be created with a small subset of the original training datasets.
-The dualFCNN reaches its peak agreement values with only 13,000 queries (Figure~\ref{fig:agreement_ember_sorel}).
+The sampling strategies work well in terms of the query budget used, and good surrogates, both in terms of agreement and accuracy, can be created with a small subset of the original training datasets.
+The dualFFNN reaches its peak agreement values with only 13,000 queries (Figure~\ref{fig:agreement_ember_sorel}).

-The attack works well in transferability, with both the dualFCNN and the LGB surrogates performing quite well against all targets.
-It is important to note that LightGBM models tend to perform quite well in sparse feature sets such the Ember 2018.
-Having a high-performing neural network such as the dualFCNN trained with few data points is important because it allows more training flexibility than the LGB.
+The attack works well in terms of transferability, with both the dualFFNN and the LGB surrogates performing quite well against all types of target models.
+It is important to note that LightGBM models tend to perform quite well in sparse feature sets such as the Ember 2018.
+A high-performing neural network such as the dualFFNN trained with few data points is important because it allows more training flexibility than the LGB.